SNESFAN/mustard-game-switcher/readme.md

 + fixed 'last played' to work with power-on setting
 + fix resume power-on function & shutdown savestate if a gameswitcher launched game was running
 + Support for external (non-retroarch) emulators & screenshots
++ auto-start solution - (replace history function in frontend.sh & startup behavior to history as hacky solution)